 3 The evolution of interdisciplinary approaches

-It can be helpful to understand the long-standing place in history that interdisciplinary studies has.
-Throughout history, there have been a number of well-known individuals who have applied a multi-subject approach to their work.
-For example, the following animation features a number of famous people throughout history who have been involved with interdisciplinary study, from Greek philosophers, Beatrix Potter (author of the well-known children’s book series about Peter Rabbit and friends) to Einstein.
+It can be helpful to understand the long-standing place in history that interdisciplinary studies have.
+Throughout history, there have been several well-known individuals who have applied a multi-subject approach to their work.
+For example, the following animation features a few famous people throughout history who have been involved with interdisciplinary study, from Greek philosopherslike Plato and Aristotle, to Abu Rayhan Al-Biruni, a Persian polymath regarded as one of the greatest scholars of the mediaeval Islamic era.

 Transcript: Interdisciplinarity through history